 What is testicular cancer?

 Testicles, also known as testes, produce sex hormones and sperm.
-These organs are within the scrotum, which hang beneath the penis.
+These organs are within the scrotum, which hangs beneath the penis.
 Testicular cancer is commonly only found in one testicle.
 While testicular cancer is rare in comparison to other forms of cancer, it’s the most common cancer affecting American males between 15 and 35 years old.

 Even though the cause of testicular cancer is unknown, nearly all types of this form of cancer begin in germ cells, which are the cells that produce immature sperm.
 The two most common types of testicular cancer are:

 - Seminoma can occur in all age groups, but it’s usually the form of testicular cancer commonly found in older adult males.
-Seminoma is usually not as aggressive as nonseminoma.
+Seminoma is usually not as aggressive as a nonseminoma.

 - Nonseminoma tends to develop earlier in life.
 It tends to grow and spread quickly.
-Among the types of nonseminomas are yolk sac tumors, embryonal carcinoma and choriocarcinoma.
+Among the types of nonseminomas are yolk sac tumors, embryonal carcinoma, and choriocarcinoma.